 Rooms

-Air conditioning and central heating ensure that rooms maintain comfortable temperatures.
-A balcony is among the standard features of some rooms.
-For a fee, extra beds or children's beds can be provided for little travellers.
-A safe and a minibar are also available.
-An ironing set is provided for guests' convenience.
-A direct dial telephone, a television with satellite/cable channels and WiFi (no extra charge) are provided as well.
+Air conditioning ensures that rooms maintain comfortable temperatures.
+A balcony is included as standard in some rooms.
+All rooms are carpeted and include a double bed or a king-size bed.
+A safe provides secure storage for guests' personal property.
+Extra comforts include a tea/coffee station.
+Internet access, a direct dial telephone and a television with satellite/cable channels are provided as well.
 Bathrooms are equipped with a shower and a bathtub, as well as a hairdryer.
-Family rooms are available for parents with children.
+Guests can also book wheelchair-friendly rooms with wheelchair-accessible bathrooms.
+Family-friendly hotel has non-smoking rooms.

 Sports/Entertainment